Cosmoglobe/zodipy/README.md

 ---

-ZodiPy is an [Astropy affiliated](https://www.astropy.org/affiliated/) Python package, which simulates the zodiacal light in intensity that an arbitrary solar system observer is predicted to see given an interplanetary dust model and a scanning strategy, either in the form of timestreams or HEALPix maps.
+ZodiPy is an [Astropy affiliated](https://www.astropy.org/affiliated/) package, which simulates the zodiacal light in intensity that an arbitrary solar system observer is predicted to see given an interplanetary dust model and a scanning strategy, either in the form of timestreams or HEALPix maps.

 ![plot](docs/img/zodipy_map.png)